 The Sun had not long bid us goodnight, the bats were flying, the night was cooling, and the Moon shone down from high above.

-We were parked up, not far from Simpson Cross, a village we know well, having lived there between 2001 and 2016.
+Helen and I were parked up, not far from Simpson Cross, a village we know well, having lived there between 2001 and 2016.

 Lots of happy memories in that village.